KF-Art/icewm-personal-tunning/README.md

 Now open <code>lxappearance</code> & Kvantum, set themes and configure fonts (<code>lxappearance</code>).

-<H3>Install Reversal icon theme (optional)</H3>
+<H3>Install Reversal icon theme</H3>
-You can install any icon theme that you want.
+You can install any icon theme that you want, as long it includes a <code>void-distributor-logo</code> icon.
 In this case, I will use Reversal icon theme:

 	git clone https://github.com/yeyushengfan258/Reversal-icon-theme
 	cd Reversal-icon-theme